asadfigcode/asadfigcode/README.md

 ###  Hi 👋 Asad Khalid
 I'm Asad from Pakistan, and I do Front-End Developement.
-All coding projects are built frome the ground up, from planning and designing all way to solving real-life problems with code.
+All coding projects are built from the ground up, from planning and designing all way to solving real-life problems with code.
 Also i have responsible for own work and eager to learn for new technology.

 ## Skills and Experience:
 * 💻 Html, Css, Js